I and II

 Frusciante said the albums contrasted with the structured rock songs he contributed to while working on the Red Hot Chili Peppers albums Unlimited Love and Return of the Dream Canteen (both released in 2022), stating that "After a year and a half writing and recording rock music, I needed to clear my head.
 I listened to and made music where things generally happen gradually rather than suddenly."

-Frusciante primarily used analog technology for the making of the album, utilizing synthesizers such as the Elektron Monomachine and Analog Four MK II.
+Frusciante primarily used analog-style synthesizers for the making of the album, such as the Elektron Monomachine and Analog Four MK II.
 Among the artists and pieces listed as influences over the album were Jimi Hendrix's "...And the Gods Made Love" and the ambient music of Brian Eno.

 Track listings

 All songs written by John Frusciante.